openxla/stablehlo/docs/spec_draft.md

 execute a joint computation within each process group, independently from other process groups.

-For all processes within each process group, collective ops introduce a synchronization barrier, i.e. the execution of a collective op in all these processes doesn't start until the execution of all these processes reaches the op.
-Further formalization, e.g. elaborating on what it means for execution to reach an op and what happens to a process group if it doesn't happen, is TBD.
+Within each process group, collective ops may introduce a synchronization barrier.
+Further formalization, e.g. elaborating on when exactly this synchronization happens, how exactly the processes arrive at this barrier, and what happens if they don't, is TBD.

 If the process group involves cross-partition communication, i.e. there are processes in the process group whose partition ids are different, then execution